IndraProposal/fractal-compression-algorithm/README.md

 - `tests/test_fractal_compression.py`: Unit tests for the algorithm.

-Certainly!
 Below is a basic example of the `fractal_compression.py` file.
 This code is a high-level representation and may require further development and refinement to be fully functional for specific applications.

 ```python
 # fractal_compression.py